OR WAIT 15 SECS

 Seniors Remain Largest Group at Risk of Dying from Influenza

-Influenza and pneumonia is the seventh leading cause of death in the
+Influenza and pneumonia is the seventh leading cause of death in the United States overall and the fifth leading cause of death for people 65 and older.

 Although a national objective for the year 2010 is to increase influenza vaccination levels greater than 90 percent among persons aged 65 years and older, the current percentage is only 68.7 percent indicating that further improvements in vaccine coverage levels are needed.